CasAndreu/lead_follow_states_jop/README.md

 - `state-legislators-network-connections-data.csv`: information about how state legislators are connected on Twitter to the other groups under anlaysis.

 ## Code (Main Paper)

+> __Notes__:
+> * Replication code and data are not provided for non-analytical Tables (Table 1, Table A1, Table B1, Table D1).
+> * Replication data is not provided for analytical figures the use the text of tweets as input, in compliance of Twitter's Terms of Services (Table 3, and Tables A7-A11).
+However, code is provided showing how these tables were generated: [AppendixA_02_table03.R](https://github.com/CasAndreu/lead_follow_states_jop/blob/main/code/AppendixA_02_table03.R).

 - [00-functions.R](https://github.com/CasAndreu/lead_follow_states_jop/blob/main/code/00-functions.R): a set of functions used in the other figure-generating scripts.